Gluten Sensitivity or Celiac Disease. What You Need to Know

 - Failure to thrive (not meeting expected standards of growth)

-As already mentioned above, symptoms of gluten sensitivity are similar to the symptoms of other diseases too, so you need to see a physician to help you determine what is going on.
+As already mentioned above, symptoms of gluten sensitivity are like the symptoms of other diseases too, so you need to see a physician to help you determine what is going on.

 To complicate matters, some people with celiac disease have no symptoms at all!
 This is what is known to medical professionals as “silent celiac disease” or “asymptomatic celiac disease.”
 However, damage is still occurring to their small intestines, so getting a diagnosis is important.